ITMO-NSS-team/Mosaic_develop/README.md

 # Mosaic generator(augmenter)
 ### {WORK IN PROGRESS}

-++This project is lossles mosaic generator.
-All craftsdwarfship is of highest quality.++ It's provide one single function - generate mosaic data from your dataset.
+☼This project is lossles mosaic generator.
+All craftsdwarfship is of highest quality.☼

+It's provide one single function - generate mosaic data from your dataset.

 ### Purpose